Chope

 User Interactions with the App

-Our Persona used the app and tried to find a restaurant that caters for kids, checked out the deals for the restaurant, and proceeded to reserve seats for her family of 4.
-After eating she wanted to leave a review for the restaurant and realised the current Chope app has no review feature.
+The persona used the app to find a restaurant that caters to children, checked the available deals, and proceeded to reserve seats for her family of four.
+After dining, she wanted to leave a review for the restaurant but realized that the current Chope app does not have a review feature.

 Customer Journey Map